 The First National Bank Of Alexandria

-The First National Bank Of Alexandria in Louisiana printed $868,750 dollars worth of national currency.
+The First National Bank Of Alexandria in Minnesota printed $504,550 dollars worth of national currency.
 That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1895 and stopped printing money in 1921, which equals a 27 year printing period.
+This national bank opened in 1883 and stopped printing money in 1925, which equals a 43 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Alexandria issued 4 different types and denominations of national currency.
+During its life, The First National Bank Of Alexandria issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Alexandria was located in Rapides County.
-It was assigned charter number 5021.
+For the record, The First National Bank Of Alexandria was located in Douglas County.
+It was assigned charter number 2995.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Alexandria in Louisiana printed 6,250 sheets of $10 1882 brown back national bank notes.
-A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
+The First National Bank Of Alexandria in Minnesota printed 1,402 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back